Rosengate/exedra-web/resources/views/docs/others/framework.md

 # Framework
-One major benefit on using a low-cost microframework is, you get to choose the tons of awesome component made by our PHP community out there!
+One major benefit on using a low-cost microframework is, you get to wire everything yourself and choose the tons of awesome component made by our PHP community out there!
 For example simply visit :
 - [https://github.com/ziadoz/awesome-php](https://github.com/ziadoz/awesome-php)
 - [https://thephpleague.com](https://thephpleague.com)